Skip to content

 The Prompt for Adding Comments

 Within the addComments function, we prompt GenAI to add comments.
-We do this twice to increase the likelihood of generating useful comments, or the LLM might have been lazy on the first pass.
+We do this twice to increase the likelihood of generating useful comments, as the LLM might have been less effective on the first pass.

 const res = await runPrompt(